Avetis Nazarbekian

-Avetis Vardani Nazarbekian (Ավետիս Վարդանի Նազարբեկյան, (Note: Traditional orthography: Աւետիս Վարդանի Նազարբէկեան) 1866–1939), also known as Nazarbek, Avo and Lerents, was an Armenian poet, journalist, political activist and revolutionary.
+Avetis Vardani Nazarbekian (Ավետիս Վարդանի Նազարբեկյան, (Note: Traditional orthography: Աւետիս Վարդանի Նազարբէկեան) 1866–1939), also known as Nazarbek, Avo and Lerents, was an Iranian Armenian poet, journalist, political activist and revolutionary.
 He was one of the founders of the Social Democrat Hunchakian Party.

 Biography

 Nazarbekian was born in Tabriz, Qajar Iran, but moved to the Russian Empire as a child and received his education there.
 (Note: Armenian encyclopedias give his birthplace as Tiflis.)
 He attended the male gymnasium in Tiflis.
 He then studied at Saint Petersburg Imperial University and the Sorbonne.
 His studies were financed by his uncle, the wealthy Tiflis Armenian capitalist Melikazarian.
 He focused on social sciences, familiarizing himself with contemporary economic and political theories.
 In the mid-1880s, he contributed to Mkrtich Portukalian's revolutionary newspaper Armenia.
 Nazarbekian supported Portukalian's idea of creating an Armenian organization to engage in revolutionary struggle in the Ottoman Empire.
 While in Paris, he met Mariam Vardanian (later known as Maro Nazarbek), a fellow student who had been a part of a revolutionary circle in Saint Petersburg; they were soon engaged.

 Avetis and Mariam Nazarbekian traveled from Paris to Geneva in the summer of 1886.
 There, they met a number of Russian Armenian students, with whom they discussed the situation in Ottoman Armenia and the need for a revolutionary organization.
 Nazarbekian wrote to Mkrtich Portukalian on the creation of such an organization, but was disappointed by Portukalian's response.
 Nazarbekian and the other students decided to form their own party, drafting a plan which declared the independence of Ottoman Armenia as the party's immediate goal and the establishment of a socialist society as its future goal.
 In 1887, Nazarbekian, Mariam Vardanian and their Russian-Armenian comrades Gevorg Gharajian, Kristapor Ohanian, Ruben Khan-Azat and Gabriel Kafian founded the Hunchakian party and the Hunchak ('Bell') newspaper in Geneva.
 The Hunchakian party would become the first socialist party in the Ottoman Empire and Iran.
 Nazarbekian also established close contacts with Russian socialist Georgi Plekhanov and his Emancipation of Labour group.